Klasov

 Klasov (Kalász) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1232.

 Geography

 The village lies at an altitude of 177 m and covers an area of 12.231 km2.
 It has a population of about 1,210 people.

+Population

 Ethnicity

 The village is approximately 55% Slovak, 45% Magyar.

 Facilities

 The village has a public library and football pitch, and tennis pitch in Penzion Agroland.